moby/moby/docs/admin/runmetrics.md

 visible to the current process.
 This means that your host will be able to enter the network namespace of your containers, but your containers won't be able to access the host, nor their sibling containers.
-Containers will be able to “see” and affect their sub-containers, though.
+Containers will be able to "see" and affect their sub-containers, though.

 The exact format of the command is: